taikedz-mt/rickroll/README.md

 # Rick Roller

 Troll your players by making a sound play when they place a certain block.

-By default, only the nyancat sound is included, for licensing purposes.
+By default, only a midi-based sampling is provide, to avoid licensing issues.

 By default, the sound is played when a player places a `default:mese` block, but this is configurable in minetest.conf: